JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

 ## Write @exfiltrate macro
 Since Julia's debugger is a complicated story, people have been looking for tools, which would simplify the debugging.
 One of them is a macro `@exfiltrate`, which copies all variables in a given scope to a dafe place, from where they can be collected later on.
 This helps you in evaluating the function.

 Let's try to implement such facility.
-What is our strategy
-- we can collect names and values of variables in a given scope using the macro `Base.@locals`
+- We collect names and values of variables in a given scope using the macro `Base.@locals`
-- We will store variables in some global variable in a module, such that we have one place from which we can retrieve them and we are certain that this storage would not interact with existing code
+- We store variables in some global variable in some module, such that we have one place from which we can retrieve them and we are certain that this storage would not interact with any existing code.
-- the `@exfiltrate` macro should be as easy to use as possible.
+- If the `@exfiltrate` should be easy, ideally called without parameters, it has to be implemented as a macro to supply the relevant variables to be stored.

 ```julia
 module Exfiltrator